Zunawe/Pokesorter/README.md

 The Pokesorter calculates the actual stats from the values you provide it, and can save files that are loaded later.

+NOTE: This was something I made in my free time during my first CS class in high school.
+I've not since maintained or even looked through the code at length to see if it's acceptable.

 [1]:http://www.serebii.net/games/ivs.shtml
 [2]:http://www.serebii.net/games/evs.shtml